alistairjoelquinn/reaction-speed-game/README.md

 ![Game Begin](/assets/md-images/8.jpeg)

 Now every player has to wait for the circle in the middle to turn red.
+It happens at a random time between zero and 20 seconds.

 ![Red Circle](/assets/md-images/9.jpeg)

 Once it has turned red, the first player to hit their square wins a point.
+Then the process begins again and you need to wait for the circle to turn red.

 ![Point Win](/assets/md-images/10.jpeg)